What is it thats makes the human mind unique?

 - We build a physics model of our world from day one.
 Human babies are interacting with the world and grasp intuitive physics: how objects feel, friction between the body and floor, objects fall to the ground, objects can be stacked and fall over, liquids are not 100% solid, objects are solid and don’t just disappear, different objects have different weights, ball shaped objects roll around, hidden objects don’t cease to exist, and more.
 This physics engine is the base of all aspects of our lives and gives meaning to words like “rough” and “smooth”.
 Many scientific papers have been written about the internal physics models of babies.

 - We can understand cause and effect of almost anything by playing scenarios in our heads and thinking about potential outcomes.
 This cause and effect engine seems to run at both a conscious and subconscious level.
 At the subconscious level, you can see this happen when driving or doing extreme sports, we make quick decisions to avoid harm.
 The subconscious system seems to work best with alerting you to potentially dangerous situations.
 At the conscious level, humans are constantly thinking about the consequences of potential choices.
 If I drink coffee at this time of day, it may effect my sleep.
 If the trees around the house are on fire, the house will probably also burn down.
 If I take this job, my daily commute time will increase by 2 hours, pass.
 We can change out objects and concepts like variables at any level of the engine and observe the effects.
-This engine like our physics engine, but more abstract and with a longer time horizon.
+This engine is like our physics engine, but more abstract and with a longer time horizon.
 I suspect this cause and effect engine is just the next level up of our internal physics engine.

 - Extreme goal optimization.
 All organisms are constantly trying to achieve a particular goal, whether it is eating, avoiding predators, or resting.
 The human mind takes this to an extreme level.
 We can change our goals to be anything specific or abstract.
 Someone can decide they want to be famous and achieve that without knowing the specific details at that time.
 We can also focus on specific goals like while playing video games: kill all the enemies, or the goal could change instantly to live as long as possible, or the goal could change to kill only specific enemies.
 The goal can keep changing and we could still be able to progress.
 Contrast that with computers, we cannot build computer systems that can change or work with multiple goals.
 Each goal must be painstakingly built for a computer and any modifications to a computer’s goal will typically result in failure.
 A human’s goal can be long term, days or years out into the future, where as all other organisms’ goals are real time.